 The following are highly encouraged in submissions:

-- Incorporating audience participation through panels, breakout groups, associated poster sessions, and other creative mechanisms.
+- Encourage audience participation through panels, breakout groups, associated poster sessions, and other creative mechanisms - we are interested in seeing symposia that incorporate workshops and post-symposium products (proceedings, research studies, and networks/working groups).

 Section Symposia - Medical, Urban, and Veterinary Entomology (MUVE) Section